EMD GP40-based passenger locomotives: GP40WH-2

 In 1993, Morrison-Knudsen was contacted by the Maryland Transit Administration to assemble a fleet of GP40s for use on MARC.
 They entered service in 1994.
 GP40WH-2s are equipped with a Cummins head-end power generator.
 The Federal Railroad Administration exempted these units from the "triangular light pattern" rule because the engines were ordered with Gyralites before the mandatory use of ditch lights.

 Between 2009 and 2011, MARC retired all of their GP40WH-2 locomotives in favor of new MP36PH-3C locomotives, except for unit 68, which remains for non-revenue work duty and rescue use.
 Five units were leased to the MBTA in 2011 until 2012, and one unit was sent to CSX Transportation for use on their track geometry train.
-The remaining units have been rebuilt by MotivePower into MP32PH-Q locomotives for use on SunRail.
+The remaining units have been rebuilt by MotivePower into MP32PH-Q locomotives for use on SunRail or sold to various leasing firms.

-GP40-3H
+GP40-2H

 In 1996, AMF Technotransport rebuilt six freight locomotives into passenger locomotives for the Connecticut Department of Transportation for use on Shore Line East service.
 The locomotives, designated GP40-2H, were rebuilt from ex-CSX Transportation EMD GP38s and EMD GP40s.
 The rebuild included an EMD 645 prime mover, producing 3000 hp, and a separate head-end power (HEP) generator.

 Between 2017 and 2018, the GP40-2H locomotives received an overhaul performed by National Railway Equipment and were reclassified as GP40-3H.
 They were subsequently transferred to the newly established Hartford Line service, where they remain in service as of June 2018.
 In 2022, the remaining Shore Line East equipment was moved into service on the Hartford Line after CTDOT introduced M8 electric multiple units to operate on Shore Line East service.

 GP40MC

 The Massachusetts Bay Transportation Authority currently owns and operates a set of 25 GP40 passenger diesels known as GP40MCs, used on the MBTA Commuter Rail system.
 They were originally built by General Motors Diesel as GP40-2LWs for Canadian National in 1973–75.
 In 1997–98, these units were extensively rebuilt by AMF.
 Although they have been principally used on the lines from North Station, these locomotives can also be seen commonly on the South Station lines.
-Currently, the GP40MCs are undergoing an overhaul by the Norfolk Southern Railway, which includes repair and modification to the major propulsion systems and the HEP generators.

-Since late 2015, the GP40MCs have been mostly replaced by the MPI HSP46, but a handful remain in service.